Volunteer with Pod and enhance your UCAS personal statement

 Volunteering & Travel Advice / 29 September 2025 Volunteer with Pod and enhance your UCAS personal statement

 When you apply for university or college place you need to complete a UCAS application which includes a personal statement.
-It can sometimes be hard to write your own UCAS personal statement as you don’t know what to say or which things to include.
-However after joining a Pod Volunteer trip overseas students have so many new examples to use about their experiences outside of school, sixth form or college.
+It can sometimes be hard to write your UCAS personal statement as you don’t know what to say to stand out or what things to include.

-For 2026 applications the personal statement has changed from a single long essay format and will now be in 3 specific sections with each having a direct question to answer.
-This new structure allows applicants to have a clearer focus to discuss your own achievements, talents, motivations and experiences.
+For 2026 applications the personal statement has changed from a single long essay format and it will now be in 3 specific sections, each having a direct question to answer.
+This new structure allows applicants to have a clearer focus to outline achievements, talents, motivations and experiences.

 1. Why do you want to study this course or subject?